DynoTheCrux/mci-app-code/lessons/crash-course-java-13.md

 %[flags][width][.precision]conversion
 ````

-Flags modify the style, the `width` parameter determines the digits before the decimal point, the `precision` parameter determines the precision (digits after the decimal point).
+Flags modify the style, the `width` parameter determines the minimum total number of digits, the `precision` parameter determines the precision (digits after the decimal point).

 | Flag    | Description |
 |---------|-------------|